 Dufour also created the "premiere collection" prize of €75,000, which is awarded to a fledgling fashion house.

-Dufour has partnered with the likes of LVMH, MAC and Swarovski in supporting their efforts to scout potential talents from around the world.
+Dufour has partnered with the likes of LVMH, M.A.C.
+Cosmetics and Swarovski in supporting their efforts to scout potential talents from around the world.
+In July 2016, she was awarded the Chevalier de la Légion d'Honneur by Pierre Bergé.